realXtend/tundra/README.md

 ### Windows

-For Windows, Visual Studio 2008 and 2010 build environments are supported, but at the moment Visual Studio 2008 is recommended.
+Currently only Visual Studio 2008 build environment is supported.
 There are two ways of acquiring the dependencies **1)** Automated script to build them from sources **2)** Use prebuilt dependencies from an SVN repository.

-_TODO: Document VS2010 build path once one is available either with full build or prebuild deps!_

 **1) Building with Full Dependencies**